 2) During the broil, in same large bowl, mix cannellini beans with liquid, diced tomatoes with liquid, Parmesan cheese, red pepper flakes, 1 cup water or broth, 1 tsp salt, and ½ tsp ground black pepper until well-combined.
 Gently stir in bread cubes and kale.

 3) After the broil, remove pans and divide bean and tomato mixture evenly between pans, stirring to incorporate.
-Insert pans into top zones of Suvie, fill reservoir, input settings, and cook now or schedule.
+Insert pan into your Suvie, input settings, and cook now or schedule.

 4) Remove pans from Suvie and stir thoroughly to ensure all bread cubes are incorporated into soup (for ease, you might choose to return soup to large bowl used earlier).